cloudfoundry/community/toc/rfc/rfc-draft-platform-logs-with-opentelemetry.md

 ### Implementation

 Cloud Foundry supports platform log collection on two major types of operating systems: Linux with the `syslog-release` and Windows with the [windows-syslog-release](https://github.com/cloudfoundry/windows-syslog-release).
-It has to be ensured that the OpenTelemetry replacement works equally good for both of them.
-Both releases have to be analyzed to find the details how they function, so that proper replacement can be built.
+To offer a well-integrated opt-in option, both releases should be analyzed so the OpenTelemetry-based approach can complement rather than disrupt existing setups.

 #### Focus

 This implementation will focus on collection and processing of the platform component logs (BOSH job logs) stored in `/var/vcap/sys/log` directory.
 Supporting other paths where logs are stored is nice to have capability.

-The two basic functions of the `syslog-release` will be replaced as follows:
+The two basic functions of the `syslog-release` will be supported by the OpenTelemetry-based approach as follows:
 - blackbox -> [filelogreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver)
 - RSyslog parsing rules -> Otel Collector Pipeline with the same functionality.
 Additional processors and receivers might be needed